Lamden/docs/docs/develop/wallet_controller/wallet_controller_api.md

 This Class interfaces with the Lamden Vault's content script.
 It provids helper methods for creating a connection, getting wallet info, sending transactions and retreiving tx information.

-The connection information for your DAPP can be supplied now or later by calling "sendConnection" manually.
+The connection information for your Dapp can be supplied now or later by calling "sendConnection" manually.

 IMPORTANT: The window object needs to be available when creating this instance as it will attempt to create listeners.